bthelen/cloud-trace-sample/README.md

 # change to correct directory if not already there
 $ cd cloud-trace-sample
 # In each of the directories, setup the environment and run compute-service, fib-service, and fact-service
+# You'll have to use multiple cloud shell terminals or tmux or the like
 $ export GOOGLE_CLOUD_PROJECT=`gcloud config list --format 'value(core.project)'`
 $ mvn spring-boot:run -Dspring-boot.run.profiles=local